Vyral/jeremy-bowers/events.md

 ### [Career Night](https://www.eventbrite.com/e/career-night-tickets-64569045754){: target="_blank"}&nbsp;
 {: .center}

-Come see what it’s like to be a part of our team and experience KW Philly Culture at its finest.
+Come see what it’s like to be a part of our team and experience KW Philly culture at its finest.
 You will be joined by top producers in our office.

 ### [Exam Preps](https://www.eventbrite.com/e/real-estate-exam-prep-course-tickets-64568825094){: target="_blank"}
 {: .center}

-This class will help you prepare to take or re-take the exam, gauge your preparedness, help you review and learn valuable test taking strategies, and discuss steps to take after passing your test.
+This class will help you prepare to take or re-take the exam, gauge your preparedness, help you review and learn valuable test-taking strategies, and discuss steps to take after passing your test.

 ### [IGNITE Event](https://www.eventbrite.com/e/ignite-skills-to-spark-a-real-estate-career-tickets-63353325502){: target="_blank"}
 {: .center}

-Light a fire in your real estate career NOW with this action-focused, results-driven approach to lead generation, lead conversion and contract negotiations.
+Light a fire in your real estate career NOW with this action-focused, results-driven approach to lead generation, lead conversion, and contract negotiations.

 ### [Event Marketing with the CEO of Vyral Marketing](https://www.eventbrite.com/e/event-marketing-with-the-ceo-of-vyral-marketing-tickets-62510918841){: target="_blank"}
 {: .center}